jrawbits/VisionEval-Wiki-JR/VERPAT-Inputs-and-Parameters.md

 ### deflators.csv

 The **deflators.csv** file defines the annual deflator values, such as the consumer price index, that are used to convert currency values between different years for currency denomination.
+This file does not need to be modified unless the years for which the dollar values used in the input dataset is not contained in this file.
 The format of the file is as follows:

 |              Year              |             Value              |
 | :----------------------------: | :----------------------------: |